 She sees goal setting and progress much more about forming habits rather than going for long, gruelling workouts that you're only likely to stick to a few times a month.

 Tracking steps might not be as important as you think

-Unless you opt for more advanced devices, like the Mio Fuse or Moov, many of the popular trackers are geared up for people who exercise, but who also want to keep tabs on how many steps they take during a normal day.
+Unless you opt for more advanced devices, many of the popular trackers are geared up for people who exercise, but who also want to keep tabs on how many steps they take during a normal day.

 You could argue we've all become a little too focused on this 'magic metric.'
 As if hitting that 10,000 goal that your tracker delivered out of the box means you're on your way to becoming the next Usain Bolt.
 But what do the experts really think?

 - Garmin Vivosmart 3 reviewWatch out Fitbit, Garmin's going for an all-rounder

 - Fitbit Alta HR reviewThe new Alta HR plays to Fitbit's strengths with improved fitness tracking

 - Mio Slice reviewA fitness tracker with great heart, but needs to do so much more